 Perform a statistical analysis evaluating an association between mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, untransformed random variable.

 Methods: Linear regression analysis assuming unequal variances was performed using CRP level (continuous, untransformed) as the predictor variable and mean fibrinogen level as the outcome variable.
 It was also used to generate 95% confidence intervals for the slope and y-intercept of the regression model.
+Missing data?
+Wald statistic use for 95% CI.
+Was the p-value one sided or two sided?

 Provide an interpretation of the estimated intercept from the fitted regression model as it pertains to fibrinogen levels.

+Grading: 5/5

 The y-intercept of the regression model gives a mean fibrinogen level of 304 mg/dL when the value of the predictor variable is 0 (i.e. CRP = 0 mg/L).

 Provide an interpretation of the estimated slope from the fitted regression model as it pertains to fibrinogen levels.

+Grading: 5/5

 The slope of the regression model gives a change in mean fibrinogen level of 5.25 mg/dL for every 1 unit increase in the value of the predictor variable CRP level.

 Provide full statistical inference about the presence of an association between fibrinogen and CRP using this regression analysis.

+Grading:6/10. -3 for Methods, -1 for Results.

 Results: The regression model gives a mean fibrinogen level of 304 mg/dL when the value of the predictor variable is 0 (i.e. CRP = 0) and an increase in mean fibrinogen level of 5.25 mg/dL for every 1 unit increase in the value of the predictor variable (CRP level).
 This finding would not be unusual if the true increase in mean fibrinogen level was between a 4.60 mg/dL to 5.90 mg/dL higher mean fibrinogen level for every 1 unit increase in CRP level, using a 95% confidence interval.
 Based on the results of the linear regression, this finding is statistically significant at a 0.05 level of significance (p <0.0001).
-This means we can reject the null hypothesis that the mean fibrinogen levels are not different based on CRP level and support the alternative hypothesis that a higher CRP level is associated with higher mean fibrinogen levels.
+This means we can reject the null hypothesis that the mean fibrinogen levels are not different based on CRP level and support the alternative hypothesis that a higher CRP level is associated with higher mean fibrinogen levels. -1 for interpretation.
+This interpretation (higher CRP associated with higher mean fibrinogen would only be true for a one-sided p-value test.

 In a table similar to table 1 below, provide estimates of the central tendency for fibrinogen levels within groups having CRP of 1, 2, 3, 4, 6, 8, 9, and 12 mg/L. (Make clear what summary measure is being estimated).

 See results in table 1 below.

+Grading: 4/5 (-1 for rounding and not reporting to 2 significant digits).

 Repeat problem 3, except perform a statistical analysis evaluating an association between mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, log transformed random variable.
 (For the purpose of this problem in this homework, replace all observations of CRP=0 with CRP=0.5.)

-Methods: Linear regression analysis assuming unequal variances was performed using CRP level (continuous, log transformed) as the predictor variable and mean fibrinogen level as the outcome variable.
+Methods: Linear regression analysis allowing for unequal variances was performed using CRP level (continuous, log transformed) as the predictor variable and mean fibrinogen level as the outcome variable.
 It was also used to generate 95% confidence intervals for the slope and y-intercept of the regression model.
+What was done for people with CRP = 0?
+Missing data?
+Wald statistics for CI?
+1 or 2 sided p value?

 Provide an interpretation of the estimated intercept from the fitted regression model as it pertains to fibrinogen levels.

+Grading: 5/5